smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 ideal was always immediately after a commit has passed through normal testing but given our track record that remained a dream.
-We wanted a speed that would make things routine, provide feedback early/often and stretch the organization to achieve it by being faster than the norm but not painfully fast.
+We wanted a speed that would make things routine, provide feedback early/often and stretch the organization to achieve it by being faster than the norm but not too painfully fast.

-TODO: if it hurts do it more often quote
+There is a common agile adage that "if it hurts, do it more often".
+By feeling the pains in our release process we would learn first hand what our biggest hurdles were and it would force us to address them head on.
+Bottling up changes in large releases months away meant we could work around them or accept subpar work instead of dealing with the root cause.

 We wanted to improve the confidence in our releases.
 We thought the easiest way to rebuild confidence would be to have fewer issues and provide more